TiC-1/Week6_project_login/README.md

 ## General purpose
 Create a login App using a database and express.
+Our week project employs the use of cookies and jwts (using the npm module jsonwebtoken) to maintain a logged in state through different pages.
+Via a database, the username and password are stored and verified as correct using the bcryptjs npm module upon login.
 Coding will be assign to 2 different teams: front-end and back-end.
 Development will be TDD on both client and server side.

 ## User stories
 As a user I want to: